Class PolygonArea

 • TestPoint

-public PolygonResult TestPoint(double lat,
+public PolygonResult TestPoint(double lat, double lon, boolean reverse, boolean sign)

 Return the results assuming a tentative final test point is added; however, the data for the test point is not saved.
 This lets you report a running result for the perimeter and area as the user moves the mouse cursor.
 Ordinary floating point arithmetic is used to accumulate the data for the test point; thus the area and perimeter returned are less accurate than if AddPoint and Compute are used.